 Designed to upgrade business communication skills needed in today's high-tech business office.
 Emphasis on creating written assignments with clear, concise business vocabulary, appropriate grammar, and standard formats.
+(Nontransferable, AA/AS degree only) BUS 51 (2)

-NICROCOMPUTER KEYBOARDING
+MICROCOMPUTER KEYBOARDING

 Designed to impart the fundamental touch operation of the alphabetic, numeric, and 10-key keyboards.
 The course helps students reach optimum skill within a limited amount of time in the efficient use of computer terminals, information processors, and microcomputers.
 (CSU)